 It can be almost impossible to tell a true breakout from a failed break if you don’t know what you’re doing.
 Here are four ways to avoid a failed break:

 Take it slow

-One of the simplest ways to avoid a false breakout is also one of the most challenging for many traders and investors – to simply wait.
-Instead of buying in to the trend the moment your asset breaks through its support or resistance level, give it a few days (depending, of course, on your trading style and its timeline) and watch as, often, the failed breaks simply weed themselves out.
+One of the simplest ways to avoid a false breakout is also one of the most challenging for many traders – to simply wait.
+Instead of buying in to the trend the moment your pair breaks through its support or resistance level, give it a few days (depending, of course, on your trading style and its timeline) and watch as, often, the failed breaks simply weed themselves out.